abhishekmishra/streak-dot-txt/README.md

 # Streak.txt

-If you 🫵 also repeat certain mundane tasks daily as part of a practice or routine and want to track it in the simplest possible way, you're at the right place!
+If you 🫵 too repeat certain mundane tasks daily as part of a practice or routine and want to track it in the simplest possible way, you're at the right place!

 > What about your vomit streak?
 Jerry Seinfeld : I know!
 I haven't thrown up since June 29, 1980!
 >